nrotella-ainstein/radar_to_rviz/readme.md

 The T-79 Short range radar has the following output options.

-- Raw Detections Only:  in file src/tipi_to_rviz.cpp adjust lines #53 - 55 as so:
+- Raw Detections Only:  In the file 'src/tipi_to_rviz.cpp' adjust lines #53 - 55 as so:
 ```
     //you can adjust the returns that the radar puts to the CANBUS
     //start_radar_dual();